 The first time Eric Brown was a student at Youngstown State University, he helped the Penguins secure their fourth national football championship.
 Twenty-one years later, he is still on a winning streak.

-Brown graduated from the online Master of Business Administration program with a Specialization in Leadership at YSU in May 2020.
+Brown graduated from the online Master of Business Administration (MBA) – General at YSU in May 2020.

 “I wanted to go back to get some leadership and executive experience to better leverage myself at this point in my career,” he said.
 “Technology has changed over the years since I first graduated.

 “I also wanted to work with Millennials in the MBA program to see how they think and get the latest academic and technological knowledge to help me in my career moving forward.”